 When Marty arrived at our home during a massive snowstorm, he ambulated marginally.
 By the spring of 2010, after battling back from bacterial pneumonia, he lost his ability to walk at all.
 But that didn’t stop Marty from enjoying every day.
 He loved sitting by the lake, greeting everyone he encountered, barking at every bicycle that went by.
 He wanted to engage with any dog that came his way.

 Marty’s final day at the lake was a beautiful Sunday in November.
 He spent the afternoon with his human and canine friends, and then exercised in his quad cart.
 The next day he suffered seizures from which he never recovered.

 Marty was a gentle yet persevering soul, inspirational and a reminder to be present and live life well.
 We will never forget him.

 He and other older dogs with similar stories are our motivation for establishing Marty’s Place Senior Dog Sanctuary.

 Whenever anyone asked Marty’s age, we would respond, “Forever 12.”
 Our commitment to any dog that comes to Marty’s Place is that they will have a Forever Home.

-To enhance the lives of senior dogs by providing them with a forever home and to change the way people value and view older dogs.
+To enhance the lives of senior dogs by committing to provide them with a forever home in our sanctuary, a long-term foster home or in an adoptive home, and to change the way people value and view older dogs.